Skip to main content

 Learn about workflow branches and how to use them to automate your processes effectively based on conditional criteria that you set.

-Updated over 4 months ago
+Updated over a month ago

-1. Click the plus below your trigger
+1. Click the rounded plus below your trigger

 Click the plus

-2. Select Branch from the Action name dropdown
+2. Select "Branch" from the Action name dropdown

 Select Branch from the Action name dropdown